Franck Pavloff

 Franck Pavloff (born 24 April 1940) is a French psychologist, novelist, and poet.
 Franck Pavloff currently lives in Isère, in eastern France, between trips.
-His Bulgarian father allowed him to develop a critical mind and his need for freedom, bequeathing him "the imperious taste of barbed wire and shoving confiscated thoughts" (blurb for the short story Brown Morning).
+His Bulgarian father raised him in a way to develop a critical mind and a need for freedom, bequeathing him "the imperious taste of barbed wire and shoving confiscated thoughts" (blurb for the short story Brown Morning).

 Life experience

-He spent over twenty years in Africa, Asia, Latin America, and France working in the fields of community social development and the defence of children's rights.
-He is a psychologist expert for the Courts of Appeal.
+He spent over twenty years between Africa, Asia, Latin America, and France working in the fields of social communities development and the defence of children's rights.
+He is an expert psychologist for the Courts of Appeals.

 His first novel was published in 1993 by Editions Gallimard in the Série Noire collection.
-All in all, he wrote 25 other books in the genres of romantic fiction, young adult fiction, and travel diary as well as poetry.
+Up until now, he has written 25 other books in the themes of romantic fiction, young adult fiction, travel diary and poetry.

-The short story Brown Morning published by Cheyne editions in 1998 has achieved international success, with about two million copies sold in France.
-It was translated into 25 languages and adapted into an opera in 2007 by composer Bruno Giner.
+His short story Brown Morning published by Cheyne editions in 1998 has achieved international success.
+With about two million copies sold in France, it was also translated into 25 languages and adapted into an opera in 2007, by composer Bruno Giner.